Liberty Mutual Homeowners & Renters Insurance Review of 2022

 The company’s expansion has been driven by a combination of organic growth and acquisitions.

-Today, Liberty Mutual is a Fortune 100 company, sitting at #71 on the list.
+Today, Liberty Mutual is a Fortune 100 company.

 As of 2022, it is the sixth-largest property and casualty insurer in the United States, providing renters and homeowners insurance in all 50 states plus the District of Columbia.